 If the victim is worried about the military protection order becoming unenforceable upon the service member’s transfer, the victim can request the commanding officer to communicate the military protection order and the circumstance which caused it to get issued.
 The new commanding officer might re-issue the military protection order.

 How to serve a civilian protection order against someone living on base

 The service member needs to get served with the civilian protection order; however, this is easier said than done.
 This is because local law enforcement and service agencies don’t have the right to serve papers on military bases.
-Therefore, you need to arrange serving the papers off-base or you can find out if there is a handshake agreement between the military and local enforcement on how service members will get served.
+Therefore, you need to arrange to serve the papers off-base or find out if there is a handshake agreement between the military and local enforcement on how service members will get served.

-The good news is that if you manage to get the service member served, then the military will enforce the civilian protection order on-base.
+If you manage to get the service member served, the good news is that the military will enforce the civilian protection order on-base.

 So, which one should you get?

-If you are able to get the service member served with a civilian protection order, and if the state court grants the order, then this provides you with the best protection.
-The military will enforce the civilian protection order on base and the local law enforcement will enforce the civilian protection order off base.
+If you can get the service member served with a civilian protection order, and if the state court grants the order, this provides you with the best protection.
+The military will enforce the civilian protection order on base, and the local law enforcement will enforce the civilian protection order off base.

 However, if you’re unable to get the service member served, then the military protection order at least provides partial protection and does not require a hearing.
 If something occurs off base, then report the incident to the service member’s commanding officer.

 Chad Foster is a trusted family law and divorce lawyer serving Snohomish and King counties with an office in Bothell.
 Contact us today to discuss your legal issue.